 Similarly, the Riot ability lets you choose between giving your creature haste or a +1/+1 counter when it enters the battlefield.
 This keyword was introduced in Ravnica Allegiance.

-In summary, haste is keyword ability that lets a creature attack or tap for an ability the turn that it enters the battlefield.
-This is deceptively powerful as it allows you to play extremely aggressively.
+Haste is keyword ability that lets a creature attack or tap for an ability the turn that it enters the battlefield.
+This is deceptively powerful as it allows you to apply pressure quickly.

 Haste is most common in red, although many black and green cards have it too.
 Many red haste cards are used in the renowned Red Deck Wins, which is perpetually one of the best decks in all of Magic.